Berlin Tourism, Berlin Walking Tours, Berlin City Tours

 New Berlin

-The history of building in Berlin is one of constant metamorphosis.
-Since the fall of the Wall, prominent international architects have given the city a complete facelift and created an entirely new city-scape for Berlin, as the result of numerous experimental and spectacular building projects.
-Besides the magical Potsdamer Platz, which has again become a gravitational center of the new Berlin, we will visit the new Central Railway Station, the government quarter with the Federal chancellery, and the glass dome atop the Reichstag, which offers breathtaking panoramic views, and has become the city's most popular attraction.
-However, the appeal and allure of the new Berlin is not primarily architectural, but rather, attributable to the dramatic changes in the atmosphere of the city: Today's Berlin is a relaxed, vibrant, optimistic capital, which is characterized by an unbridled curiosity about what is to come.
+The history of architecture in Berlin is one of constant metamorphosis.
+Since the fall of the Wall, prominent international architects have given the city a complete facelift and created an entirely new cityscape for Berlin resulting in numerous experimental and spectacular building projects.
+Besides magical Potsdamer Platz, which has again become a gravitational center of new Berlin, we will visit the new Central Railway Station, the government quarter with the Federal chancellery, and the glass dome atop the Reichstag, which offers breathtaking panoramic views, and has become one of the city's most popular tourist attractions.
+However, the appeal and allure of new Berlin is not primarily architectural, but rather, attributable to the dramatic changes in the atmosphere of the city: Today's Berlin is a relaxed, vibrant, optimistic capital, which is characterized by an unbridled curiosity about what is to come.
 We invite you to experience the comeback of Berlin as a world-class city!

 Jewish Berlin